1970 Lesotho general election

 General elections were held in Lesotho on 27 and 28 January 1970, the first since independence in 1966.
-They were won by the opposition Basutoland Congress Party, but without announcing the results, the ruling Basotho National Party carried out a coup d'état by declaring a state of emergency, annulling the election, dissolving parliament and suspending the constitution.
+They were won by the opposition Basutoland Congress Party.
+However, without announcing the results, the ruling Basotho National Party carried out a coup d'état by declaring a state of emergency, annulling the election, dissolving parliament and suspending the constitution.
 King Moshoeshoe II was sent into exile after expressing disapproval of the actions.

-Leabua Jonathan then dictated the country until 1986 when a military coup d'état led by Major General Justin Lekhanya deposed him.
-Lesotho was not returned to democratic rule until the 1993 elections, which were again won by the BCP in a landslide victory.
+Leabua Jonathan then ruled the country as a dictator until 1986 when a military coup d'état led by Major General Justin Lekhanya deposed him.
+Lesotho did not return to democratic rule until the 1993 elections, which were again won by the BCP in a landslide victory.

 Results

 Official results were never published, but figures were made available by election observers.